erevos-13/covid-19/README.md

 This Project is created from CRP and use the postman api fro Covid-19.

-Is a simple project with redux saga.
+Is a simple project with redux saga, recharts.

 ## Available Scripts